Lissy93/dotfiles/.github/README.md

 Another solution, is to encrypt sensitive info.
 A great tool for this is [`pass`](https://www.passwordstore.org/) as it makes GPG-encrypting passwords very easy ([this article](https://www.outcoldman.com/en/archive/2015/09/17/keep-sensitive-data-encrypted-in-dotfiles/) outlines how), or you could also just use plain old GPG (as outlined in [this article](https://www.abdullah.today/encrypted-dotfiles/)).

 ---

+### So copy paste, right?

+Zach Holman wrote a great article titled [Dotfiles Are Meant to Be Forked](https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
+I personally disagree with this, since your dotfiles are usually highly personalized, so what's right for one developer, likely won't be what someone else is looking for.
+They're also typically something you build up over time, and although some repos may provide a great starting point, it's really important to know what everything does, and how it works.

+By all means feel free to take what you want from mine.
+I've taken care to ensure that each file is standalone, and well documented so that certain files can just be dropped into any system.
+But I cannot stress enough the importance of reading through files to ensure it's actually what you want.

+If you're looking for some more example dotfile repos to get you started, I can highly recommend taking a look at: [holman](https://github.com/holman/dotfiles).

+There's even more to check out at [webpro/awesome-dotfiles](https://github.com/webpro/awesome-dotfiles), [dotfiles.github.io](https://dotfiles.github.io/) and [r/unixporn](https://www.reddit.com/r/unixporn/).

+---